Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 Have they contributed to more or less stress around food?

-Challenging the food police is key to making peace with food!
+Practicing food flexibility is key to making peace with food!

-While it’s a life long dream of mine to get one of these treadmill desks, in the meantime, I just use a laptop stand (it’s on deal currently).
+While someday I’ll get a treadmill desk, in the meantime, I just use a laptop stand (it’s on deal currently).
 An even simpler answer is to just plop your laptop on a stack of books.

 laptop on stack of books